Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Experimental Results and Analysis

-To isolate the behavior observed under temperature scaling in SEDD, we conduct a minimal sanity check using a simple autoregressive bigram model.
-As shown in Figure~\ref{fig:fig_ar_genppl_panels}, local sharpening monotonically reduces GenPPL, reaching values as low as 1.27, while simultaneously collapsing $n$-gram diversity and sentence entropy.
-In fact, GenPPL drops from 688.4 under accurate sampling ($\beta=1$) to 1.27 at $\beta=25$, a reduction of more than two orders of magnitude.
+To test whether the GenPPL improvement under SEDD temperature scaling is specific to diffusion, we run a minimal autoregressive bigram sanity check.
+As shown in Figure~\ref{fig:fig_ar_genppl_panels}, local sharpening monotonically reduces GenPPL, from 688.4 at accurate sampling ($\beta=1$) to 1.27 at $\beta=25$, while simultaneously collapsing $n$-gram diversity and sentence entropy.

-This behavior closely mirrors the trends observed in SEDD, despite the absence of diffusion dynamics or learned denoising.
-Notably, several recent works report state-of-the-art sampling performance based primarily on GenPPL values substantially higher than this.

-These results demonstrate that GenPPL can be systematically improved through local sharpening alone, without faithful sampling of the underlying data distribution, and should therefore be interpreted as an evaluator-alignment metric rather than a reliable indicator of sampler correctness.